Investigator-Initiated Multi-Site Clinical Trials - Frequently Asked Questions

 - For Network trials, requiring description of how trials will leverage Network infrastructure and access patient populations; and

-- Emphasizing NHLBI’s monitoring of milestones in UH3/R33 phase, and, as appropriate, use of a CAP and award phase-out.
+- Emphasizing NHLBI’s monitoring of milestones in UH3/R33 phase, and, as appropriate, use of a Corrective Action Plan (CAP) and award phase-out;

-For additional changes and more detail, please read the Funding Opportunity Announcements, available at:
+For more detail, please read the Funding Opportunities, available at:

-- Clinical Coordinating Center for Multi-Site Investigator-Initiated Clinical Trials (Collaborative UG3/UH3)
+- PAR-22-192: Clinical Coordinating Center for Multi-Site Investigator-Initiated Clinical Trials (Collaborative UG3/UH3 Clinical Trial Required)

-- Data Coordinating Center for Multi-Site Investigator-Initiated Clinical Trials (Collaborative U24)
+- PAR-22-193: Data Coordinating Center for Multi-Site Investigator-Initiated Clinical Trials (Collaborative U24 Clinical Trial Required)

-A10.
+A9.
 In many cases, innovation and significance sections are contingent on the trial proposed in the CCC application.
 However, many aspects of the trial operations will be specific to the DCC application.
-One part of the application which should be the same is the Study Timeline, which will indicate which specific tasks will be conducted by the CCC and which will be conducted by the DCC.
+Core Milestones and the Study Timeline should be identical.
+On the study timeline indicate which specific tasks will be conducted by the CCC and which will be conducted by the DCC.
 There may be other elements of innovation in areas such as trial design and conduct that are particular to either the DCC or CCC and would be reflected in the corresponding application.

-Q12.
+Q11.
 I am interested in applying for funding for a clinical trial that I would like to conduct in collaboration with or through a Network.
 How can I apply?
-Must I apply under both FOAs (the one for the CCC and the DCC) even though the Network already has a DCC in place?
-If so, will the DCC application be evaluated against all the criteria specified for investigator-initiated multi-site clinical trials through a milestone-driven cooperative agreement (U24) award?
+Must I apply under both NOFOs (the one for the CCC and the DCC) even though the Network already has a DCC in place?
+If so, will the DCC application be evaluated against all the criteria specified for investigator-initiated multi-site clinical trials through milestone-driven cooperative agreement (U24) award?

-A12.
-You will have to apply under the multi-site Clinical trial FOAs with both a CCC and a DCC application.
+A11.
+You will have to apply under the multi-site Clinical trial NOFOs with both a CCC and a DCC application.
 The latter will be coming from the Network DCC.
-The DCC application for a U24 award will be evaluated against the applicable criteria.
+The DCC application for a U24 award will be evaluated against the applicable criteria described in the Data Coordinating Center for Multi-Site Investigator-Initiated Clinical Trials (Collaborative U24) NOFO.

 - Name of Network